Pedro4064/BookNote/README.md

 ### Changing Styles
-If you want to change to a new VALUE from a VARIABLE from an ELEMENT run:
+If you want to change a VARIABLE from an ELEMENT to a new VALUE:
 ```bash
 booknote setstyle ELEMENT VARIABLE VALUE
 ```